stejmurphy/snippets/README.md

 # snippets

-A basic repo of php snippets
+A basic repo of php snippets which I worked on